Funny German words? Germans can actually be funny? Are you sure?

 Funny German Names for Animals

-OK, this one isn’t a real animal.
-Your “inner pig dog” is the little monster inside which stops you from hoovering, ironing your shirts or clearing out the garage.
+OK, this interesting creature isn’t even a real animal.
+Your “inner pig dog” is the little monster inside you which stops you from hoovering, ironing your shirts or clearing out the garage.
 All these little tasks everyone has to do and no one really enjoys.
 And before you do them, you have to overcome your inner pig dog which wants you to stay on your couch and read funny blog posts instead.

 Now, what kind of animal might a German mean when he talks about a “shield toad?”
 It’s a turtle!
 I get the shield bit, but toad?